Patriots' Gronkowski: I'd hold if playing DB

 As for his own physicality, Gronkowski relayed that he tries to cut it loose while always trying to stay within the rules.

 "I feel like whenever I think about that -- 'I can't be physical because of the referee, I might get a penalty' -- I actually feel myself off my game.
 So I feel like I should just play my game and just [don't] worry about what the refs call, and be physical," he said.
-"I don't like thinking 'I can't be physical on this play.'
+"I don't like thinking, 'I can't be physical on this play.'
 You just don't feel right.
 I'm just going to stick to my game and just do what I got to do, and do it better."